syncfusion-content/windowsforms-docs/WindowsForms/Navigation-Pane/Style.md

 ---
 layout: post
-title: Style  | WindowsForms | Syncfusion
+title: Style in Windows Forms Navigation Pane control | Syncfusion
-description: This section explains about various visual style available in GroupView control for Windows Forms
+description: Learn about Style support in Syncfusion Windows Forms Navigation Pane (GroupView) control and more details.
 platform: WindowsForms
 control: GroupBar
 documentation: ug
 ---
-# Style
+# Style in Windows Forms Navigation Pane (GroupView)

  The GroupView control has rich set of themes for professional representation.
 You can easily modify the look and feel of the GroupView using the [Style](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.GroupView.html#Syncfusion_Windows_Forms_Tools_GroupView_Style) property.